-I am currently on my first rotation, which lasts a year.
-I am working with the Analog Motor Drivers team.
-After the first year, I will rotate to another group within TI, for the second year.
+I am currently on my first rotation, working in the Analog Motor Drivers team as a product engineer.
+In August 2018, I will rotate to another group/function within TI for twelve months.

-Worked with the applications engineering department on Vicor's PRM/VTM system for 48V to point-of-load used in high current applications.
+Worked with applications engineering on Vicor's PRM/VTM system for DC-DC conversion to provide power for CPUs on server boards.
 Main responsibilities included testing, debugging circuit boards, and improving the performance of the control loop for the system.

 Worked to develop and test new vital signs products.
 Supported the release of the Welch Allyn Connex Spot Monitor.
 Worked with hardware, software, web development, marketing, and user interface teams.

 Worked as a teaching assistant for Digital Systems II under Dr. Dorin Patru.
 Instructed a lab dealing with digital logic design and computer architecture using VHDL and Verilog.

 Developed a web-based condition monitoring interface to report operating conditions of centrifugal pumps.
 Used accelerometer data and Fourier transforms to perform vibration analysis for preventative maintenance.

 I received the RIT Outstanding Undergraduate Scholar Award in Spring 2016.
 This award recognizes excellent academic achievement and engagement in the community.

 Altera Quartus, Altium (basic), Automated Bench Software, Cadence Virtuoso, LTSPICE, MATLAB, Microsoft Office, Microsoft Visio, SIMPLIS (basic), Spotfire